Doors will

 Oona Grimes is a London-based artist, primarily a chaser of language through drawing, clay making and film.
 During Grimes' 2018 Bridget Riley Fellowship at the Brirtish School at Rome she segued from thieving Lorenzetti tartans and cartoon detail from Etruscan paintings, to the appropriation of neorealist films - mis-remembered, imitated and low tech re-enacted: a physical drawing of herself captured oni-phone.

-HEARTS, 1989 was his award winning first feature directed by
+QUEEN OF HEARTS, 1989 was his award winning first feature

-Jon Amiel.
-He has worked closely with a number of directors
+directed by Jon Amiel.
+He has worked closely with a number

-Marc Munden and Terry Gilliam, (FEAR & LOATHING INLAS VEGAS,
+Boorman,Sean Durkin, Marc Munden and Terry Gilliam, (FEAR &

 In 2001, Tony Grisoni made the trek along the peoples mugglers'

-award winning film and TV includes THE UNLOVED, 2009, Samantha
+Other award winning film and TV includes THE UNLOVED, 2009,

-Morton's directorial debut, BAFTA - Best TV Single Drama.RED
+Samantha Morton's directorial debut, BAFTA - Best TV Single

-RIDING, 2009 adapted from the David Peace Yorkshire Noirnovels.
+Drama.RED RIDING, 2009 adapted from the David Peace Yorkshire

-'Red Riding is a deeper pool than The Godfather, but it doesn't
+Noirnovels.
+'Red Riding is a deeper pool than The Godfather,

-encourage swimming' - David Thomson.
-SOUTHCLIFFE, 2013 an original
+but it doesn't encourage swimming' - David Thomson.
+SOUTHCLIFFE,

 Current projects include NAPLES '44 adapted from the Norman

-Sky and THE COCKTAIL WAITRESS for Lookout Point TV.
-Grisoni
+for Sky and THE COCKTAIL WAITRESS for Lookout Point TV.

-has collaborated with artists, including Oona Grimes, Dryden
+Grisoni has collaborated with artists, including Oona Grimes,

-Catling hosted the annual celebration of the absurd, CABARET
+he and Catling hosted the annual celebration of the absurd,

 Grisoni was 2022 Head of Studies for TORINO SERIESLAB- TALENTS